 - Wide range of investment options, including stocks, bonds, and other securities

-- Simple and easy to use interface that is suitable for beginners or casual investors.
+- The simple and easy-to-use interface is suitable for beginners or casual investors.

 - Ability to create a pension pot or general investment account